Assortment/asrt-wp-starter/README.md

 # wp-starter
-A simple but structured approach to theme development, from the team at [Mixd](http://www.mixd.co.uk).
+A logical approach to WordPress Theme Development

 wp-starter is a starter kit, boilerplate, toolkit type thing for WordPress which provides a little more of a structured approach to Theme Development.